-Introduction 2
+I. Introduction 3

-Blue River Open Space & Trails Committee 3
+II.
+Blue River Open Space & Trails Committee 4

+III.
 Guiding Principles & Policies 6

-Goals & Objectives 8
+IV.
+Goals and Policies/Actions 8

-Town Park & Open Space Lands 9
+V. Town Park & Open Space Lands 9

-Trail Planning Areas 12
+VI.
+Trail Planning Areas 11

-Implementation Strategy 16
+VII.
+Implementation Strategy 15

-Appendices
+VIII.
+Appendices 16

-Appendix A: Trail Design 18
+Appendix A: Trail Guidelines 17

-Appendix B: Design Standards 19
+Appendix B: Trail Design Standards 18

-Appendix C: Additional Resources 41

-Appendix D: USFS Standards 42
+Appendix C: Open Space and Trails Master Plan Map

-Introduction
+I. Introduction

-The Town of Blue River is a small residential community situated in the upper Blue River basin of Summit County, Colorado, The founding fathers of the town, in the 1960's, envisioned a rural neighborhood community of platted subdivisions with access to many outdoor recreation resources including the Goose Pasture Tarn, Blue River, Pennsylvania Creek and adjoining National Forest, to name a few.
+The Town of Blue River is a small residential community situated in the upper Blue River basin of Summit County, Colorado.
+The founding fathers of the town, in the 1960's, envisioned a rural neighborhood community of platted subdivisions with access to many outdoor recreation resources including the Goose Pasture Tarn, Blue River, Pennsylvania Creek and adjoining National Forest, to name a few.
 The Town recognizes that preserving open space and enhancing trail access through the Town and adjoining upper Blue River Basin is critical to maintaining and enhancing the quality of life in and around Blue River.
 This Open Space and Trails Plan (Plan) has been created to provide guidance to the Town Trustees for future open space and trail related priorities and decisions.
 It is recognized that a balance must be achieved between increased recreation use in the Town and the maintenance of a quality neighborhood community life, and that a major focus on the Plan should provide a means for preserving and improving an interconnected recreational trail network and protection of significant open space areas.

-This Plan is intended to promote the retention and improvement of a meaningful, well-conceived open space and trail network to preserve and enhance a community amenity for Town of Blue River residents.
+This Plan is intended to promote the retention and improvement of a meaningful, well-conceived open space and trail network to preserve and enhance a community amenity for the Town of Blue River residents.
 The trails outlined in this Plan target non-motorized use, unless otherwise indicated.
 "Open space" is any open piece of land that is undeveloped (has no buildings or other built structures) and is visible or accessible to the public.
 This focus is due in part to the Town's mission to support quiet, sustainable recreational use in a natural, mountain residential community.
 Many of the trails identified in this Plan connect to trails managed by other jurisdictions, primarily Summit County government and the U.S. Forest Service (USFS).
 It is recognized that the Town needs to cooperate with these entities to complete the trail system outlined in this Plan.